kionsoftware/terraform-provider-kion/importer-script/README.md

 ### `--import-aws-managed`

-Import AWS-managed resources that are already present in cloudtamer.
+Import AWS-managed resources that are already present in Kion.

 You may want to import then to easily find their IDs for referencing in other resources, or just for reviewing their content.